Screen For Services

 Your child should not attend therapy, if she/he has fever or vomiting within the past 24 hours.
-Please call our Out-Patient Office Coordinator, 502-582-7495 and let her know your child is sick.
+Please call the Peds Clinic Phone, 502-407-3258 and let them know your child is sick.

 What important information should I share about my child to make Locomotor Training successful?

 How will I learn about my child’s progress in locomotor training and how can I promote recovery at home?

 Special time will be available for you to observe and ask questions during each session.
 Weekly meetings will be held to discuss progress and any concerns.

 Our goal is to achieve an environment that will keep your child engaged at all times.
 Distractions will be minimized and discouraged.
 Please remember that the Ronald McDonald Family Room is available for your use.

 Louisville, nestled on the Ohio River, is located near the middle of the United States in the commonwealth of Kentucky.
 It is a city built upon Northern ingenuity and Southern charm, which means we are business savvy and very friendly!
 It is a mix of old and new with the largest historical preservation district of Victorian homes and buildings in the country and modern skyscrapers interspersed with older buildings downtown.
 Louisville is home to three of Kentucky’s six Fortune 500 companies and the only first-class designated city in Kentucky.
 We claim the Kentucky Derby, Kentucky Fried Chicken, Louisville Slugger baseball bats, the Hot Brown, and the University of Louisville and its famed Cardinal Bird.